openmev/docs/docs/simple-api.md

 ### OpenMEV Transaction

 Same signature as `eth_sendRawTransaction` but the tx is eligible for arb and goes into our OpenMEV workflow (e.g. gas rebate).

-Anything received via `eth_sendRawTransaction` just gets relayed
+**Anything received via `eth_sendRawTransaction` will be submitted normally/relayed**

 ```
 manifold_sendTransaction